-Sentiment analytics is the assessment of customer input to determine opinions, emotions, and attitudes about products, brands, services, and marketing campaigns.
-This technology leverages natural language processing (NLP), computational linguistics, and machine learning to mine data sources.
+Sentiment analytics is the assessment of customer input to determine opinions, emotions, and attitudes about products, brands, marketing campaigns, etc. This technology relies heavily on natural language processing (NLP), computational linguistics, and machine learning to mine data sources.
+Sources of sentiment analytics data include blogs, social media, product reviews, etc.

 Contact centers use sentiment analytics to assess the nature of a customer's comment in a phone call, e-mail, text message, or chat session.
 The analysis combines the acoustic characteristics, customer’s voice, and the conversation context and then gives a single score.
 The score can be positive, negative, or neutral, and determines the relative sentiment or emotion.

 Factors Considered During Sentiment Analytics Scoring